CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/13-azure-ai-studio.md

 ## Lab overview

 In this exercise, you will explore the Azure AI Foundry portal and learn how to create, manage, and deploy generative AI models within the Azure ecosystem.
-You will gain hands-on experience working with Azure AI hubs, and projects, and deploying AI models like GPT-4o.
+You will gain hands-on experience working with Azure AI hubs, projects, and deploying AI models like GPT-40.

 ## Lab objectives

 In this exercise, you will perform:

-- Task 1: Open Azure AI Foundry portal
+- Task 1: Open the Azure AI Foundry portal
-- Task 2: Create a Azure AI project
+- Task 2: Create an Azure AI project
 - Task 3: Deploy and test a generative AI model

 ## Exercise 1: Explore the components and tools of the Azure AI Studio

-### Task 1: Open Azure AI Foundry portal
+### Task 1: Open the Azure AI Foundry portal

-In this task, you will sign in to Azure AI Foundry portal and explore its interface, learning how to navigate the platform and access its various features for managing AI resources.
+In this task, you will sign in to the Azure AI Foundry portal and explore its interface, learning how to navigate the platform and access its various features for managing AI resources.

 1. In a edge browser, open https://ai.azure.com and **Sign in** using your Azure credentials.
 The home page of Azure AI Studio looks similar to the following image: